enclave-networks/Enclave.FastPacket/README.md

 # How It Works

-FastPacket is backed by a a C# Source Generator (`Enclave.FastPacket.Generator`) that generates efficient packet decoders from a simple type definition, that read directly from the underlying buffer.
+FastPacket is backed by a C# Source Generator (`Enclave.FastPacket.Generator`) that generates efficient packet decoders from a simple type definition, that read directly from the underlying buffer.

 The source generator approach lets us standardise on efficient patterns for reading packets, without needing a large amount of repetitive